 Most cars will need to meet new, tighter exhaust emission standards or pay a daily charge to travel within the ULEZ.
-Usefully, HPI has created a free online tool to check the Euro emissions rating of any vehicle.
+Usefully, Transport for London has created an online checker to see if you need to pay the London ULEZ.

 Drivers who enter the ULEZ in vehicles that do not comply with the new emissions standards will be subject to a £12.50 fee – and that’s on top of the £11.50 Congestion Charge.
 This system replaces the current T-Charge scheme.